JimmyKenMerchant/raspi_pico/README.md

 * Dist Chorus is the combination of the Distortion and the Chorus.
 ADC0 is for the audio input, ADC1 is for the speed of the oscillator, and ADC2 is for the distance between L and R. The mode of the Chorus is fixed to long delay time.
 There are output modes.
 The low state on Switch-1 sets fuzz mode.
 The low state on Switch-2 sets high distortion mode.

 * Sustain makes the sustain of the sound.
 ADC0 is for the audio input, ADC1 is for the mixing rate between the real and the sustain, and ADC2 is for the threshold of the sustain.
 Note that the sound is like the Distortion.
+I uses moving average as a low-pass filter, and this filter is costly to spend CPU clocks because of accessing SRAM.
+I thought this effect could be made of a Schmitt trigger such as 74LS14.

 #### pedal_looper